kieferk/dfply/README.md

 in python on pandas DataFrames.

-This package is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython) and heavily inspired by both of them.
+This package is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython) but heavily inspired by both of them.
 In fact, the symbolic representation of pandas DataFrames and Series objects for delayed calculation is imported from pandas-ply.